 No transmissions shall occur during the guardtime to avoid partly overlap with terrestrial AIS/VDES slots.
 The guard time is 8.9 ms.

 3.10.9 Subframe format

+(Examples of packet types to be mapped to each format ACK, NACK.
+Capacity Request ).

 The following formats are envisaged:

-CDMA random access short subframe (4 slots)
+CDMA random access short subframe (x slots) To be determined depending on the minimum message size per transmission. (minimum message bits 100 bits), Question on the interference level .

-CDMA random access medium length subframe (25 slots)
+CDMA random access medium length subframe (y slots)

-TDMA random access/TDM single slot subframe
+TDMA random access/TDM single slot subframe (Action to compare ACRDA and E-SSA to make a decision).

-TDM assigned medium length subframe(25 slots)
+DAMA: TDM assigned medium length subframe(25 slots) Decide on the minimum duration to deal with the Ricean fading.

-These formats are defined in Tables 10.1 to 10.4 (to be added)
+These formats are defined in Tables 10.1 to 10.3(4) (to be added)